Drew Eubanks: San Antonio Spurs (2018–2022)

 After going undrafted in the 2018 NBA draft, Eubanks signed with the San Antonio Spurs for NBA Summer League play.
 On September 17, 2018, Eubanks signed a two-way deal with the San Antonio Spurs.
 Eubanks made his NBA debut on October 20, 2018, in a 108–121 loss against the Portland Trail Blazers, playing three and a half minutes and scoring two points.

 On November 24, 2020, Eubanks re-signed with the Spurs.

 On 10 February 2022, Eubanks, Thaddeus Young, and a 2022 second-round selection were traded to the Toronto Raptors in exchange for Goran Dragić and a 2022 first-round draft selection.
 He was subsequently waived.

-Portland Trail Blazers (2022–present)
+Portland Trail Blazers (2022–2023)

 On February 22, 2022, Eubanks signed a 10-day contract with the Portland Trail Blazers.
 He signed a second 10-day contract on March 4, a third 10-day contract on March 14 and a fourth on March 24.
 On April 3, he signed a contract for the rest of the season.

-On July 7, 2022, the Trail Blazers re-signed Eubanks to a 1-year contract.
+On July 7, 2022, the Trail Blazers re-signed Eubanks to a 1-year deal.

+Phoenix Suns (2023–2024)

+On July 4, 2023, Eubanks signed a 2-year, $5 million deal with the Phoenix Suns.
+After making his debut with the Suns on October 24, the NBA announced on October 25 that the Suns lost one of the second-round picks they had the rights to at the time for the 2024 NBA draft due to being in contact with Eubanks before the 2023 free agency period began.
+On February 14, 2024, Eubanks was punched in the face by Detroit Pistons F/C Isaiah Stewart hours before the Suns' home game against the Pistons at the Footprint Center began.
+Despite the punch, Eubanks would still play for the Suns that night, putting up 6 points and 6 rebounds in 18 minutes for Phoenix's 116–100 win over the Pistons.
+On June 21, 2024, Eubanks declined his $2.6 player option with the Suns entering free agency.

+Utah Jazz (2024–2025)

+On August 13, 2024, Eubanks signed a 2-year $10 million deal with the Utah Jazz.

+Los Angeles Clippers (2025)

+On February 1, 2025, (his 28th birthday), Eubanks was traded to the Los Angeles Clippers alongside Patty Mills in exchange for Mo Bamba, P. J. Tucker, a 2030 second-round pick and cash considerations.

+Sacramento Kings (2025–present)

+On July 8, 2025, the Sacramento Kings announced that they had signed Eubanks.

 Personal life

 Eubanks married his wife Hailey on August 20, 2022.

+His parents are David and Laura Eubanks.